EdamAme-x/cumo/README.md

 <hr />

+Please use hono@v4.5.0 (for now)

 ## What is ISSR (Interactive Server-side rendering)?

 <img src="https://raw.githubusercontent.com/EdamAme-x/cumo/main/.github/assets/Cumo-image.png" height="300" height="auto" alt="ISSR Images"/>

-Place interactive elements (buttons, input boxes), etc.
+Place interactive elements (buttons, input box), etc.
 The browser does not do any processing, just receives the input and sends a request to the server.
 (Cumo handles it appropriately.)
 The endpoint that receives the request is created by Cumo and handled automatically.